lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Have fun!

-Inform and improve the RSP
+Inform and Improve the RSP
 --------------------------

 **Participate in feedback surveys.**